nextcloud/documentation/developer_manual/app/appframework/api/http_request.rst

     Returns the merged urlParams, GET and POST array

-  .. php:method:: getGET($key, $default=null)
+  .. php:method:: getParams($key, $default=null)

     :param string $key: the array key that should be looked up
     :param string $default: if the key is not found, return this value
     :returns mixed: the value of the stored array or the default

-    Returns the get value or the default if not found

-  .. php:method:: getPOST($key, $default=null)

-    :param string $key: the array key that should be looked up
-    :param string $default: if the key is not found, return this value
-    :returns mixed: the value of the stored array or the default

-    Returns the get value or the default if not found
+    Returns the request params value or the default if not found

   .. php:method:: getFILES($key)